|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 As of October 23, 1943 the single runway was 3,200' with taxiways to the side of the strip, defended by light anti-aircraft guns.
 Two nearby jetties serviced the strip from the north and west sides of the peninsula.
 On January 13, 1944 photograph intelligence showed nine light anti-aircraft guns in Ring Ring village to the northeast and 50 fighter dispersal revetments.

-On March 17, 1944 PT-143 entered nearby Thilenius Harbor and tied up to the jetty at the airfield and inspect the area, finding it abandoned by the Japanese.
-On March 28, 1944 Australian Army patrols reached Gasmata Airfield.
-American reconnaissance patrols visited Gasmata Airfield during the middle of April 1944, and removed mines from the runway.
-The Allies never used Gasmata Airfield.
+On March 17, 1944 PT-143 entered Thilenius Harbor and tied up to the jetty at Gasmata Airfield and members of the crew went ashore and found the area abandoned by the Japanese.
+By March 28, 1944 Australian Army patrols reached Gasmata Airfield and found it abandoned.
+In the middle of April 1944 a U.S. patrols visited Gasmata Airfield and removed mines from the runway.

 Brian Bennett adds: